Robert Francis Hennessey: Auxiliary Bishop of Boston

 On October 12, 2006, Pope Benedict XVI appointed Hennessey as an auxiliary bishop of Boston and titular bishop of Tigias.
 He received his episcopal consecration on December 12, 2006, from Archbishop Seán O'Malley at the Cathedral of the Holy Cross, with Bishops John Boles and Emilio Allué serving as co-consecrators.
-Hennessey's episcopal motto is "Magnificat Anima Mea Dominum" Luke 1:46-55, meaning, "My magnifies the Lord".
+Hennessey's episcopal motto is "Magnificat Anima Mea Dominum" Luke 1:46-55, meaning, "My soul magnifies the Lord".

 In January 2009, Hennessey addressed a group of parish members in the Dorchester neighborhood of Boston.
 He warned them that a decline in mass attendance in their churches and the shortage of priests in the archdiocese could result in the merging their parishes.

 Hennessey first held the post of episcopal vicar for the Central Pastoral Region of the archdiocese, but was transferred in January 2014 to the Merrimack Region.
 In December 2014, the outdoor nativity scene at Sacred Heart Church in Haverhill, Massachusetts, was vandalized; someone stole the baby Jesus figure and replaced it with the head of a pig.
 Hennessey later blessed the restored nativity scene and expressed his hope that the vandals seek counseling.

 In the United States Conference of Catholic Bishops, Hennessey has served as a member of the Subcommittee on the Catholic Campaign for Human Development.
 As of 2025, Hennessey is the vicar general regional bishop for the Merrimack Region.